Plant-based fish alternatives

 Four dishes of vegan food - a yellow lentil soup; a chickpea, tofu and quinoa buddha bowl; a chocolate smoothie bowl; toast slices with pesto and hummus.

-*The term ‘fishes’ rather than ‘fish’ is increasingly being adopted by the animal advocacy movement to recognise and emphasize the individuality of the intelligent, feeling individuals we are describing.
+*The term ‘fishes’ rather than ‘fish’ is increasingly being adopted by the animal advocacy movement to recognise and emphasise the individuality of the intelligent, feeling individuals we are describing.
 (The fish-farming industry only measures fishes in tonnes, rather than numbers of individuals.)